ibm-cloud-docs/transit-gateway/helpful-tips.md

 * Pricing is based on the cost of 4 GRE tunnels per connection plus data traffic charges.
 * VPN gateway connections are limited to 4 per transit gateway and 2 per zone by default.
 * VPN gateway connections do not support prefix filtering.
 You are responsible for managing any route filtering on your side of the BGP session.
-* You can create dynamic or static VPN connections at any time.
-Static connections are functional with or without a transit gateway attachment.
-Dynamic connections require the VPN gateway to be attached to a transit gateway before traffic can flow.
+* Dynamic VPN connections require the VPN gateway to be attached to a transit gateway before traffic can flow.
-* After a VPN gateway is attached to a transit gateway, the local ASN can't be changed.
+* After a VPN gateway is attached to a transit gateway, the local ASN cannot be changed.
 * To configure a VPN as a backup for a Direct Link connection, you must ensure that routes from the Direct Link are preferred.
 To do so, you can leverage mechanisms, such as AS Path prepending or MED (Multi-Exit Discriminator) on your on-premises device.
-* When you create a VPN gateway connection, you are required to define a CIDR block for the GRE tunnel IP addresses.
-It is recommended to use an [RFC 1918](https://datatracker.ietf.org/doc/html/rfc1918){: external} private address range, as it does not require an additional **Delegate-VPC** route.
+* When you create a VPN gateway connection, you must define a CIDR block for the GRE tunnel IP addresses.
+Use an [RFC 1918](https://datatracker.ietf.org/doc/html/rfc1918){: external} private address range, which does not require an additional **Delegate-VPC** route.
 The CIDR block must be a minimum of `/27` and must not overlap with any other connection CIDRs configured on the transit gateway.

    If you assign a CIDR to a VPN gateway that is outside the standard private IP ranges (`10.0.0.0/8`, `172.16.0.0/12`, or `192.168.0.0/16`), you must manually add routes in the VPC routing table (in the same zone as the VPN gateway) to enable proper traffic flow.
 You have two options: